-Together Doug Scheiding and his wife, Jennifer Talley, make up the Rogue Cookers Competition BBQ team and cook exclusively on Traeger Pellet Grills since 2013.
-Due to his technical background as an Aerospace Engineer and competitive nature to constantly improve, Doug is known for tweaking recipes, which is where the team name was derived, Head Country rubs and sauces have been a part of his arsenal since day one of his competitive smoking journey that started in 2009 when a neighbor introduced it to him.
-Rogue Cookers won the Houston Rodeo World Championship (HLSR) in 2015 cooking chicken glazed with Head Country Original BBQ Sauce, a 2nd and 4th Place in Brisket at the San Antonio Rodeo using HC original seasoning, and first place in Cook's Choice Category at the Jack Daniel's International Invitational using Head Country Marinade on Steaks.
-Doug is a Traeger BBQ Pro, Head Country Brand Ambassador, and the Texas Embedded Correspondent to The BBQ Central Show.VISIT ROUGE BBQ COOKERS ON INSTAGRAM
+Together Doug Scheiding and his wife, Jennifer Talley, make up the Rogue Cookers Competition BBQ team.
+Doug and Jennifer cook exclusively on Traeger Pellet Grills.
+Head Country rubs and sauces have been a part of the Rogue Cookers arsenal since day one of their work as competitive cookers.
+Rogue Cookers won the Houston Rodeo World Championship (HLSR) in 2015, a 2nd and 4th Place in Brisket at the San Antonio Rodeo, and first place in Cook's Choice Category at the Jack Daniel's International Invitational, all using Head Country sauces, seasonings, and marinade.
+Doug is a Traeger BBQ Pro, a Head Country Brand Ambassador, and the Texas Embedded Correspondent to The BBQ Central Show.VISIT ROUGE BBQ COOKERS ON INSTAGRAM

-2 Tablespoons of Head Country Championship Seasoning, High Plains Heat
+2 Tbsp of Head Country Championship Seasoning, High Plains Heat

-1. In a medium cast iron skillet, fully cook the Hickory Smoked Pork Sausage and chopped white onion.
+In a medium skillet, fully cook the hickory smoked pork sausage and chopped white onion.
 Break up the sausage into small pieces.
 Drain the excess grease.

-2. While the sausage is cooking, roast poblanos using a small torch or open flame.
-Put them into a bag to sweat.
+While the sausage cooks, roast poblanos using a small torch or open flame.
+Put peppers into a plastic bag to sweat.
 After about 5 minutes, the peppers should be cool and the skins beginning to peel.
 Remove the peels, the chop the peppers, discarding the seeds.